• Menu

 Tanzania Southern Circuit

-Almost everybody who comes to Tanzania for a safari goes up to the northern part of the country, home to the world-famous Serengeti and Ngorongoro National Parks.
+Almost everybody who comes to Tanzania for a safari goes up to the northern part of the country, home to the world-famous Serengeti, Tarangire, Lake Manyara and Ngorongoro National Parks.
 Mount Kilimanjaro is also up in the north.
-As a result, the northern parks can be extremely busy.
-It is not uncommon to see 50-plus vehicles surrounding a leopard or lion kill, which can detract somewhat...
+As a result, the northern parks are extremely busy.
+It is not uncommon to see 50-plus vehicles surrounding a leopard or lion kill, which...

 Self-driving through Tanzania: what you need to know